apache/couchdb-documentation/src/cluster/sharding.rst

   data/shards/e0000000-ffffffff/abc.1529362187.couch

-Since they are just files, you can use ``cp``, ``rsync``, ``scp`` or other command to copy them from one node to another.
+Since they are just files, you can use ``cp``, ``rsync``, ``scp`` or any other command to copy them from one node to another.
 For
 example:

 .. code:: bash